 SECTION 5

 A. The arbitrator designated to hear the case on the merits shall have the authority to make all determinations regarding grievability and arbitrability.
-If the Agency and/or the Union considers a grievance to be nongrievable or nonarbitrable, that issue shall be raised and determined as follows-
+If the Agency and/or the Union considers a grievance to be nongrievable or nonarbitrable, that issue shall be raised and determined as follows:

 1. A party challenging the arbitrability of a grievance based on an alleged failure to timely file a grievance, invoke a grievance to arbitration or failure to follow the arbitration procedures, may require that the hearing be bifurcated to provide for a separate hearing and decision to decide the arbitrability issue.
 A hearing on the merits shall not be scheduled to commence prior to receipt of the arbitrator's decision.